 Interests in pools of mortgage pass-through securities differ from other forms of debt securities (which normally provide periodic payments of interest in fixed amounts and the payment of principal in a lump sum at maturity or on specified call dates).
 Instead, mortgage pass-through securities provide monthly payments consisting of both interest and principal payments.
 In effect, these payments are a "pass-through" of the monthly payments made by the individual borrowers on the underlying residential mortgage loans, net of any fees paid to the issuer or guarantor of such securities.
 Unscheduled payments of principal may be made if the underlying mortgage loans are repaid or refinanced or the underlying properties are foreclosed, thereby shortening the securities' weighted average life.
 Some mortgage pass-through securities (such as securities guaranteed by GNMA) are described as "modified pass-through securities."
-These securities entitle the holder to receive all interest and principal payment dates regardless of whether the mortgagor actually makes the payment.
+These securities entitle the holder to receive all interest and principal payments owed on the mortgage pool, net of certain fees, on the scheduled payment dates regardless of whether the mortgagor actually makes the payment.